 Pizza Rustica: Italian Easter Pie

 Pizza Rustica, also known as Italian Easter Pie, is a traditional savory dish enjoyed during the Easter season.
-This double-crusted pie is packed with a rich, cheesy filling including cured meats, and spring greens.
-Impressive, utterly delicious, and quite simple to make!
+This double-crusted pie is packed with a rich, cheesy filling, including cured meats and spring greens.
+It is impressive, utterly delicious, and quite simple to make!

-If you love Italian food, pizza in particular, or cured meats and Mediterranean food (much like a Mediterranean Charcuterie Board) I’m confident Pizza Rustica will be a dish you will love… and enjoy serving!
+If you love Italian food, pizza in particular, cured meats, and Mediterranean food (much like a Mediterranean Charcuterie Board), I’m confident Pizza Rustica will be a dish you will love and enjoy serving!

 What is Pizza Rustica?

-Pizza Rustica, also known as Italian Easter Pie, is a traditional savory torte, commonly enjoyed during the Easter season in Italy and in Italian-American households.
+Pizza Rustica, also known as Italian Easter Pie, is a traditional savory torte with a similar quiche-type filling, commonly enjoyed during the Easter season in Italy and Italian-American households.

 This double-crusted pie is packed with a rich, cheesy filling that often includes various types of cured meats such as prosciutto, pancetta, and salami.
-Cheeses also vary and traditionally include basket cheese, originating in Mediterranean regions.
+Cheeses also vary and traditionally include basket cheese, provolone, or other cheese options originating in Mediterranean regions.

 Despite its name, Rustica isn’t much like the traditional pizza we know and love.
-More similar to a torte, filled with a light creamy and cheesy filling sometimes packed with fresh spinach, as I’ve done here.
+It’s more similar to a torte, filled with a light, creamy, and cheesy filling, sometimes packed with fresh spinach, as I’ve done here.

-Pizza Rustica is an impressive dish that’s fairly simple to make with ingredients easy to mix and match to your preferences.
-It’s one of the things I love best about this Easter dish.
+Pizza Rustica is an impressive dish that’s fairly simple to make.
+The ingredients are easy to mix and match to your preferences, which is one of the things I love best about this Easter dish.

 Pizza Rustica Ingredients

-Specific ingredient measurements are in recipe card below.
+Specific ingredient measurements are in the recipe card below.

-• Cheeses: Ricotta, Mozzarella, Parmesan or Pecorino Romano (or your favorite cheeses)
+- Cheeses: Ricotta, Mozzarella, Parmesan, Pecorino Romano, Provolone, or your favorite cheese.

-• Spinach: you can use fresh but I prefer to use frozen chopped spinach, thawed and squeezed to remove excess moisture.
+- Spinach: You can use fresh spinach, but I prefer frozen chopped spinach, thawed and squeezed to remove excess moisture.
 It’s easier and works well.

 How to Make Pizza Rustica